Community Kitchen

 Home Delivery Program

 The Central Texas Food Bank, in partnership with the Austin Public Health Neighborhood Services Unit and Amazon, is launching a home delivery program.
-Participants enrolled in the program will receive a monthly box of shelf-stable groceries, delivered in a contactless method directly to their homes.
-All groceries and delivery are free of charge.
-To learn more and enroll, click here.
+Participants enrolled in the program will receive a monthly box of shelf-stable groceries, delivered directly to their homes via contactless delivery.
+All groceries and deliveries are free of charge.